WORDS Jason Burgess PHOTOGRAPHY Jason Burgess

 The first thing to go was a half wall counter that cut the chef off from the rest of the living area.
 In its place an extended ‘Beach Iceberg’ bench top, from the Diamond Stone Granite Workshop, doubles as a breakfast bar.
 The effect has created a lighter, airier space throughout the living areas, with clear sight from the kitchen to the lounge and on through the French doors to the deck.
 Everyone agrees that the bench is a great place to sit and the openness has improved household communication.
 An Aquatica ‘One and a half bowl sink’, an Aqualine basket waste, and a chrome Echo Minimalist Goose-neck sink mixer complete the contemporary clean line of the kitchen’s work surfaces.

-After much discussion about tiling the cooking wall, Matt’s suggestion to source a ‘Frangi Flower’ coloured, glass splashback from Birkdale Glass, met with whanau approval.
+After much discussion about tiling the cooking wall, our project manager's suggestion to source a ‘Frangi Flower’ coloured, glass splashback from Birkdale Glass, met with whanau approval.
 The effect ties in with the glass stovetop and Miriama is relieved.
 “I wasn’t so keen on keeping the tiles’ grout clean!” she says.

 The couple’s daughter, Pirihira, chose the colour scheme for the kitchen.
 The ‘Memphis Green’ cupboards and pantry doors complement the blue walls found upstairs.
 “It’s a theme that is based around the Papatuanuku and Ranginui korero,” says Miriama.